Indiana Asbestos Litigation Update

 In PSI Energy, Inc. v.
 Roberts, 829 N.E.2d 943 (Ind.
 2005), the Indiana Supreme Court held that premises defendants have no liability to an independent contractor’s employee for injuries sustained while addressing a condition on the premises in question of which the premises defendant had no superior knowledge.
 The Court explained, with respect to premises liability and the exceptions to the independent contractor rule, the duty of premises defendants is based upon their superior knowledge of hazardous conditions unique to their property.
 Roberts at 955, 961.

-In Roberts the Supreme Court found that routine exposure to asbestos fibers during the course of the plaintiff’s work was not intrinsically dangerous.
+In Roberts, the Supreme Court found that routine exposure to asbestos fibers during the course of the plaintiff’s work was not intrinsically dangerous.
 Roberts at 955.

-Also, under Roberts the Supreme Court found that occupational hazards not requiring unique precautions did not form a peculiar risk as required under the due precaution exception.
+Also, under Roberts, the Supreme Court found that occupational hazards not requiring unique precautions did not form a peculiar risk as required under the due precaution exception.
 Roberts at 956.

 In the case of Helms v.
 Carmel High School Vocational Building Trades Corp., 844 N.E.2d 562 (Ind.Ct.App.
 2006), an employee of a subcontractor brought an action for negligence against a general contractor for work site injuries.
 Id. at 563.
 Helms alleged in his complaint against the general contractor, Carmel High School Vocational Building Trades Corp. (“Carmel”), that Carmel had a duty to provide Helms with a safe work site, based upon Carmel obtaining a building permit, and that Carmel breached that duty.
 Id.
 The building permit obtained by Carmel stated that the construction to be undertaken “will comply with, and conform to, all applicable laws of the State of Indiana.”
 Id. at 564.
 Helms argued that Carmel contractually assumed a duty to provide employees of subcontractors with a safe work site based upon the language contained in the building permit.
 Id. at 562-564.
 The court stated “[w]e agree with the trial court that ‘the building permit in question did not affirmatively evince an intent by [Carmel] to assume a duty of care to [Helms].’
 Thus, we also conclude that the designated evidence does not show that Carmel contracted to provide a safe work site for Helms.
 Because Helms cannot show that any of the exceptions to the general rule regarding a principal’s nonliability for the negligence of an independent contractor apply here, we hold that the trial court did not err when it entered summary judgment in favor of Carmel.” [citations omitted].
 The court then went on to discuss Roberts.